jim-steerforth/cli-linux/pages/02.connecting-to-your-cloud-server/05.logging-in-for-the-first-time/docs.md

 </div>

 <p>.</p>
 <p>You are now on the command line of your new Linux machine.
-Next step is to create a sudo user and if  ypu haven't used Linux before, learn the basic commands.</p>
+Next step is to create a sudo user and if  you haven't used Linux before, learn the basic commands.</p>